 Keep yourself far from a false matter (

 midvar sheker tirchak).
+For Jews and for those who think similarly, there should be no alternative to rational thinking.
 Jewish medicine does indeed provide an alternative to secular medicine, not scientifically but rather philosophically.

 Jewish medicine is not a specialty area of medicine in the same sense that disciplines like cardiology or ophthalmology are.
 Contrary to the secular world in which physicians generally limit their practice to one esoteric area and may often be uninterested in and unknowledgeable about other specialty areas, the practice of Jewish medicine requires an encyclopedic and continuously updated knowledge base incorporating all of medicine.
 In light of this, how do we apply the pedagogical advice